All you have to do is follow these simple steps.

 - Then you need to mark the center of each headlight.
 Place a vertical strip of masking tape on the wall directly in front of the center of each headlight.
 After that, use a measuring tape to measure how high the headlights are from the ground.
-Then place a piece of horizontal masking tape on the wall that high off of the ground for each headlight.
+Then place a piece of horizontal masking tape on the wall that is high off of the ground for each headlight.

-- So when you're done with all of that you should have two crosses of tape on the wall in front of each headlight and one piece of tape vertically marking where the center of the car is.
+- So when you're done with all of that, you should have two crosses of tape on the wall in front of each headlight and one piece of tape vertically marking where the center of the car is.

 - Back up your car about twenty-five feet away from the wall.
 Now turn the headlights on so they are shinning at the wall.
 You'll want to do this either when it's dark outside or in a dark garage.